Anas-Bin-Esa-Jaidi/ec2-monitoring-alert-system/README.md

 # 🚀 EC2 Monitoring & Alerting System (AWS)

-## 📌 Overview
+## 📌 Project Overview
-This project demonstrates a simple monitoring and alerting system built on AWS using EC2, CloudWatch, and SNS.
+Designed and implemented a monitoring and alerting workflow on AWS to simulate real-world cloud operations.

-The goal was to simulate how real-world systems monitor performance and trigger alerts based on defined thresholds.
+This project demonstrates how cloud systems detect performance issues and trigger automated notifications using AWS services.

 ---